Mole Removal Options

 Before and above all, it’s important to know your mole.

 Also called dysplastic nevi, these are not “normal” looking.
-They may be uneven in shape, dark or multi-colored and have irregular borders.
-These atypical moles tend to present on the back, chest, buttocks or scalp.
+They may be uneven in shape, dark or multi-colored, and have irregular borders.
+These atypical moles tend to present on the back, chest, buttocks, or scalp.
 As much as they may resemble melanoma—the deadliest form of skin cancer—the good news is they aren’t cancerous.
 However, it’s important to take note that atypical moles are an early warning sign for increased risk of developing melanoma either in the mole itself or elsewhere on the body.
+The risk increases if you have four or more of these moles.
+Also, if you’ve had skin cancer or a blood relative with the disease, the risk becomes even higher.

-Monitoring atypical moles is essential to early detection and, in such cases, mole removal is more than a simple question of cosmetic preference.
+Monitoring atypical moles is essential for early detection and, in such cases, mole removal is more than a simple question of cosmetic preference.
+Mole removal could be life-saving, especially in darker skin, where atypical moles can go undetected.
 That’s why you’re encouraged to have regular full-body skin evaluations by a board-certified dermatologist every 12 months.
-This is especially important if skin cancer runs in your family.
 Plus, you should get in the habit of monitoring moles at home for signs of changes or new growths.

 Mole Removal Options

-1 – Cryotherapy, also called cryosurgery, is a simple, non-invasive outpatient procedure that uses liquid nitrogen to freeze and destroy the mole.
-The treatment area blisters and heals completely in a couple weeks.
-But consult with a board-certified dermatologist first; cryotherapy is not always for all skin types, and can result in scarring if done incorrectly.
+1 – Cryotherapy, also called cryosurgery, is a simple, non-invasive outpatient procedure that uses liquid nitrogen at temperatures of minus 196 degrees to freeze and destroy the mole.
+This treats the mole or blemish by destroying the cells.
+The treatment area blisters and heals completely in a couple of weeks.
+To complete the process, your dermatologist may apply the liquid nitrogen directly to the mole using a cotton swab.
+Cryotherapy treatment can be slightly painful during and after treatment, with some swelling and redness during the healing process.
+Do not have cryotherapy from an uncertified clinic.
+Consult with a board-certified dermatologist first; cryotherapy is not always for all skin types and can result in scarring and skin discoloration.

 Whether you’re looking to remove a mole for cosmetic or medical reasons, entrust your care to Eternal Dermatology, where you’ll always be treated by a highly-skilled, board-certified dermatologist.
 No exceptions.